-You will attend one required weekly class meeting, work in a computer lab called the Math Emporium for an additional three hours each week, and complete one unit of lessons each week.
+You will attend one required weekly class meeting, work in a computer lab called the Math Emporium for an additional two hours each week, and complete one unit of lessons each week.
 Faculty and tutors are available to provide personalized assistance.
 The lessons are delivered by specialized software and consist of videos, homework, and quizzes.

 The courses were redesigned to increase student learning through the effective use of technology.
 The content of the courses remains the same.
 The delivery method changed to a combination of a teacher-directed classroom meeting and a student-directed learning lab that requires more active participation from students than passive lecture-only formats of the past.
 The best way to learn math is to do math, not listen to someone else talk about how to do math.
 In the traditional lecture, the entire class moves through the course on the same schedule.
 Some students are bored and want to move more quickly while others are lost and need more time to master the content.

 In the redesigned courses, each student works whenever it best fits his schedule as long as he attends class and meets weekly deadlines for completing homework and quizzes.
 Math 100 and Math 110 students must also work in the Math Emporium during scheduled hours.
 Once a student has mastered the content of one lesson, he can immediately start the next.
 Some students may complete the course and immediately start the next course, not waiting for the next semester.
 Students take responsibility for their own learning, solve problems for themselves, and retain knowledge more readily.

 This redesign model was developed by the National Center for Academic Transformation with the goal of increasing student learning using technology.
 They have been assisting colleges and universities with course redesigns in several subject areas and conducting research on these redesigns since 1999.
 A few of the other institutions using similar course redesigns for mathematics are Virginia Tech, University of Alabama, Louisiana State University, and University of Idaho.